vaasu2002/MLflow-app/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Step 1 - Create a repository by using template repository

-Step 2 - Create a conda environment
+Step 1 - Create a conda environment
 ```bash
 conda create --prefix ./env python=3.7 -y
 ```

-Step 3 - Activate the conda environment
+Step 2 - Activate the conda environment
 ```bash
 conda activate ./env
 ```